Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	bits 0:31
 		osd colour key

-	Contains the colour value which will be transparent.
+	Contains the woke colour value which will be transparent.
 	--------------------------------------------------------------------------------
 	2A1C
 	bits 0:7
 		osd global alpha

-	Contains the global alpha value (equiv ivtvfbctl --alpha XX)
+	Contains the woke global alpha value (equiv ivtvfbctl --alpha XX)
 	--------------------------------------------------------------------------------
 	2A20  --------    ?? unknown
 	|